Consensys/doc.teku/docs/reference/cli/index.md

 :::important

 If running the validator client and beacon node separately, set this option only on the validator client side.
-This setting is meant for the client that deals with loading and handling the validator keys.
+This setting is meant for the client that loads and handles the validator keys.

 :::